futres/RShinyFuTRES/README.md

 If you have any problems while running this program or have any questions please feel free to email futres.team@gmail.com with your concerns.

+We currently do not match measurement terms to our list of trait terms.
+Please go to GEOME to see the term list (info <a href="https://futres.org/data_tutorial/#Generating%20a%20template">here</a>.
+This will be available in version 2.0.0.

+We also currently do not create a materialSampleID, which is a combination of individualID + bone.
+This will also be available in version 2.0.0.

 **Make sure you have conda installed:** <br>
 *<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/macos.html">MAC</a>*<br>
 *<a href="https://docs.conda.io/projects/conda/en/latest/user-guide/install/windows.html">Windows</a>*<br>